dtao/dm-noisy-failures/README.md

 end
 ```

 This works just fine for the simple example above.
-But what if we spice things up a bit?
+But what if we change things up a bit?

 ```ruby
 class Person